truenas/documentation/content/SCALE/SCALECLIReference/Account/_index.md

 ---
 title: "Account"
 geekdocCollapseSection: true
-description: "This article describes how to configure user and group accounts in the TrueNAS CLI Shell."
+description: "This article introduces the TrueNAS CLI Shell account namespace, used to access user and group child namespaces and commands."
 weight: 5
 draft: true
 ---